 Advancements in network technology, such as Software-Defined Networking (SDN) and Network Function Virtualization (NFV), will impact the future of IPv4.
 These technologies enable more flexible and efficient network management, which can help address some of the scalability and security challenges associated with IPv4.

-How does IPv4 addressing work?
+How many addresses does IPv4 provide?

 Conclusion